futureofcoding/futureofcoding.org/drafts/dctp.md

 ### Thinking about DAGs

 A very common misconception with DCTP is confusing it with its implementation details.
 If you catch yourself thinking of DCTP as a DAG (directed acyclic graph), you still haven't quite gotten it.
-The builder of a DCTP framework or library _may_ decided to choose a DAG as an internal data structure, but they may choose an entirely difference underlying evaluation strategy.
-In fact, a DAG is the wrong structure for true DCTP entirely because DAGs are acyclic when you'll need cycles to represent the full range of user interfaces.
+The builder of a DCTP framework or library _may_ decided to choose a DAG as an internal data structure, but they may choose an entirely different underlying evaluation strategy.
+In fact, a DAG is likely the wrong structure for DCTP because DAGs are (definitionally) acyclic, but DCTP often requires cycles (recursively defined Behaviors and Events) to represent the full range of user interfaces.

 ### Doing vs Being